73v3/gridman_ecs/README.md

 Escape: Close the game window.

-End: Log a debug message (for testing purposes).

 ## Gameplay:

 Navigate the procedurally generated map, avoid enemies, and shoot projectiles to destroy them.